CyberFlameGO/svnpython/Doc/library/re.rst

 .. function:: finditer(pattern, string[, flags])

    Return an :term:`iterator` yielding :class:`MatchObject` instances over all non-overlapping matches for the RE *pattern* in *string*.
-The *string* is scanned left-to-right, and matches are returned in the order found.
 Empty matches are included in the result unless they touch the beginning of another match.

    .. versionadded:: 2.2